stylemistake/runner/README.md

 ### `runner_colorize <color> [message]`

-Colorizes the message into the specified color.
+Colorizes the message with the specified color.
 Here's a list of colors:

 - `black`
 - `red`